jacobslusser/JwtAuthRenewWebApi/docs/Validating-JWT.md

 All of Web APIs authorization checks, including the `[Authorize]` attribute depend on that.
 If the user is not authenticated, we leave the current principal as is and Web API will do the work for us of rejecting the request with a `401 Unauthorized` error.

+*Microsoft would have you believe that you also need a full implementation of the `IAuthenticationFilter.ChallengeAsync` method as well, but that is not true.
+The HTTP spec allows for a special "challenge" response to be sent in response to an unauthenticated request that the browser will then use to prompt the user for their credentials.
+Since we are serving data of our Web API, not UI, there is no need for this prompting of the users for credentials.
+We can ignore the `ChallengeAsync` method and let any client code (JavaScript) handle the error code (`401 Unauthorized`) appropriately.*

 ## AuthenticateAsync

-Our implementation of the `IAuthenticationFilter` interface is found in the `BearerAuthenticationFilter` class.

-Our `AuthenticateAsync` method looks something like this:
+Our implementation of the `IAuthenticationFilter` interface is found in the `BearerAuthenticationFilter` class and this is what our `AuthenticateAsync` method looks like:

 ```cs
 public async Task AuthenticateAsync(HttpAuthenticationContext context, CancellationToken cancellationToken)